ApplianceFaults

 Safety warning

-Disconnect the dishwasher from power before checking accessible filters, hoses, or seals, and do not remove panels or work on internal electrical, pump, heater, or valve parts yourself.
+Disconnect the dishwasher from power if there is any electrical concern, burning smell, leak, or repeated fault.
+Do not remove panels or work on heater, heat-pump, wiring, pump, valve, or control parts yourself.

 Useful hub links